Huffaker/huffaker.github.io/_posts/2016-04-18-NCAA-Machine-Learning-Part2.markdown

 imagemin: "/images/NCAAMLPart1.min.png"
 ---

 Let's dig into how we can use Machine Learning to do some college basketball predication.
 In the last post we discussed how to scrap the data into a SQL database.
 Now let's open up that dataset and do some analytics.
 I will be using Microsoft's Azure machine learning to process the data but feel free to use any tool you would like.
-Hopefully, I'll give you a few ideas on how to get started and show you know what worked for me and what didn't.
+Hopefully, I'll give you a few ideas on how to get started and show you what worked for me and what didn't.

 [Azure Machine Learning]( https://azure.microsoft.com/en-us/services/machine-learning/) has a free trial.
 Even if you find you have to sign up, the size of the dataset is so small it's really not much money.